Miphonya/ZahRu/README.md

 -   Scripts with pure JS,HTML & CSS

 ## 📜 ChangeLogs
+Version 1.3.0:
+-   Complete rewrite of all JavaScript code
+-   Partial rewrite of HTML code
+-   Added styling to the button on the first startup page
+-   Removed the save button for modifying the user name.
+The name is now automatically saved with each letter typed.
+-   Modified the emojis representing page loading speed based on the resolution selected to lightning bolts.
+-   Fixed a bug that prevented interaction with elements above the search bar under certain conditions.

 Version 1.2.0:
 -   Added a home menu if ZahRu is opened for the first time or if navigation data has been deleted.
 -   Added a basic guided configuration on the home menu (language, search engine, and display resolution).